veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦// process ExAudioTagHeader                                                         ¦  SequenceStart       = 0,                                                          ¦
 ¦//                                                                                  ¦  CodedFrames         = 1,                                                          ¦
 ¦processAudioBody = false                                                            ¦                                                                                    ¦
-¦if (soundFormat == SoundFormat.ExHeader) {                                          ¦  // RTMP includes a previously undocumented 'audio silence' message.               ¦
+¦if (soundFormat == SoundFormat.ExHeader) {                                          ¦  // RTMP includes a previously undocumented "audio silence" message.               ¦
 ¦  processAudioBody = true                                                           ¦  // This silence message is identified when an audio message contains              ¦
 ¦                                                                                    ¦  // a zero-length payload, or more precisely, an empty audio message               ¦
 ¦  // The UB[4] bits are interpreted as AudioPacketType                              ¦  // without an AudioTagHeader, indicating a period of silence.
 The                 ¦